Company Logo - Home Link

 The highest point in the park is known as King Henry’s Mound and there is an impressive unobstructed view 10 miles into the distance.

-The view here is so impressive that a law was passed in 1710 stating that NOTHING can be constructed to obscure it!
+One of my favourite London facts is that the view here is so impressive that a law was passed in 1710 stating that NOTHING can be constructed to obscure it!

 • Nearest Underground Station: Richmond